Gifford Miller: Career

 Miller was, according to a York Magazine article, barraged by local media, and politicos.
 Some claimed that Miller lacked the "ethnic base" necessary to be a successful politician in New York City-wide elections.
 According to the New York Observer, Miller is "widely regarded as a decent and talented man" who has nonetheless shown "signs of immaturity: his reversal on lead-paint legislation after pressure from special interests; his eagerness to spend the city budget surplus to hire teachers, reopen firehouses and cut taxes despite an ongoing climate of fiscal uncertainty".

 Although Miller had the most money of any of the candidates in the Democratic field, as well as many key endorsements, he suffered severe reversals of fortune in the final month of the primary.
 He failed to get backing from much of the entrenched local Democratic Party machinery.
 A news report concerning his voter-information mailings was released close to the primary election date.
 It was alleged that Gifford's aides initially originally stated the mailings cost only $37,000, but later stated they cost taxpayers $1.6 million (which was well within the average of mailing costs for City Council members). $37,000 would have been by far the lowest of all City Council members.
 While Miller's aide disputed that the figure $37,000 was ever offered, it had already been run as a news story during the election week.
 Miller also held that his $1.5 million of his fund was exempt from the primary's $5.7 million spending limit as it was self-financed which caused a spat with the New York City Campaign Finance Board.
 While Miller vigorously maintained his position, he ended the dispute by canceling over $500,000 in important final stage advertisements, negating his spending edge.
 Miller saw much of his potential support drift to Congressman Anthony Weiner.
 In the end, Miller placed fourth in the primary field with 10.19%.

+Post-elective office activities

 In the fall of 2006, Miller was a teacher at New York University's College of Arts and Science, leading a Freshman Honors Seminar, entitled "Governing Gotham" on public policy and urban planning in New York City.
 He also runs a strategic consulting firm, Miller Strategies, and a real estate investment firm.
 Miller serves on the board of a hedge fund and numerous non-profit groups, including Friends of the High Line, NYC Outward Bound and the New York Academy of Medicine.

+He created a group that built an affordable housing complex in the Bronx.

+In 2024, Miller and his high school teammate on the soccer team bought Athético Clube de Portugal- a soccer team from the country of Portugal.